New Year’s Eve 2023 in Dublin: Useful Information

 How to organize your New Year’s Eve in Dublin

-- Wear layers: the weather can change a lot from one minute to the next and can be very unpredictable.
+- Wear layers: the weather can change from one minute to the next and can be very unpredictable.
 The Irish sky often changes the tone and you’ll need lots of layers to avoid suffering from the cold or heat.
 Take a waterproof coat, even in summer, and avoid umbrellas.

-- If you want to use public transport get yourself a Leap Card for Visitors (you can buy these at the airport), load it up and use for all your trips in Dublin and also in metropolitan zones;
+- If you want to use public transport, get yourself a Leap Card for Visitors (you can buy these at the airport), load it up, and use for all your trips in Dublin and also in metropolitan zones;

 - If you intend to visit lots of attractions get hold of a Dublin Pass which gives you access to attractions at a discounted price or lets you jump the queue (very useful at the Guinness Storehouse) and you can use the Hop On Hop Off bus to go from one place to another in the city.

 - Plan your visits by taking into account long queues and changes in opening and closing times.
 Read this article and find ideas and plan things to see in Dublin if it’s your first time in the city.

 Is it worth spending New Year’s Eve in Dublin?